Guacam-Ole/Piero/README.md

 ## Configuration
 All Configuration can be done in the `config.json` - File.
-Please be aware that changes in that file can be overwritten by updates.
-So make backups

 ### Paths